sanjaikumar-56/100DaysOfCode-DS-ML/README.md

 Handling missing data ensures dataset completeness and accuracy.
 Pandas provides flexible options to **detect, remove, or fill** missing entries.
 Choosing the right strategy depends on the **data type, business logic, and analysis goal**.

+## 🧩 Day 34 - Data Transformation with Apply, Map, and Applymap

+### 🔹 Topics Covered
+- Using `map()` to transform Series values
+- Applying custom logic with `apply()`
+- Using `applymap()` for element-wise transformations
+- Creating new columns using lambda functions
+- Data formatting and conversions

+### 🧠 Summary
+Data transformation helps reshape and modify datasets efficiently.
+Functions like **map(), apply(), and applymap()** make it easy to perform operations on columns, rows, or entire DataFrames.
+These are essential for **feature engineering and preprocessing** in data science workflows.